Tables

 Tables & Terroirs didn’t begin as a business plan.
 It began as something I kept returning to.

 I wasn’t traveling to see landmarks.
-I was traveling to understand why things tasted the way they did.
+I was traveling to understand.

-Over time, friends and colleagues began asking for advice.
-Which restaurant in Bordeaux is truly worth the reservation?
-Which producer in Burgundy actually matters?
-Where should we stay in Piedmont?
-How do we structure this so it feels immersive rather than rushed?
+Over time, friends and colleagues began asking for guidance.
+Which restaurant is worth the reservation?
+Which producer actually matters?
+How do we structure this trip so it feels immersive rather than rushed?

-I realized I was already curating journeys — researching deeply, building relationships, connecting people to places in a way that felt intentional rather than transactional.
+I realized I was already curating journeys — researching carefully, building relationships quietly, and connecting people to places in a way that felt intentional rather than transactional.